andromeda-eb/Lightspeed/README.md

 You can also change the theme and the font in the settings page

+# Formula
+The formula that I am using to calculate words per minute (wpm) is: a = correct letters typed b = 5 ( length of an average word ) c = a / b  ( correct words typed so far ) d = c / elapsed minutes ( current correct words per minute )

 # Notes
 You need to be connected to the internet to view statistic.
 This is because I am using a Google library to display chart data.

-There are some issues when you spam a bunch of key presses.
+There is an issue when you spam a bunch of key presses.
 The app appears to stutter.
 This is a problem that I need to fix.